Common UNI1405 Fault Codes

 In the factory automation space, nobody likes downtime and receiving error codes.
 While using CNCs (view FANUC CNC parts here), many professionals are faced with G Codes.
 By definition, a G Code is a computer code language that is used to guide CNC machine devices to perform specific motions.

-What Do G Codes Do?
+What Do CNC G Codes Do?

 G Codes are important because they allow easy, repeatable control of the motion of a CNC machine.
-A few examples of specific motions that G Codes can control, would be:
+A few examples of specific motions that CNC G Codes can control, would be:

 • canned cycles